The mixing conjecture under GRH: Introduction

-Returning to the setting of Conjecture \ref{MV-conj}, a fundamental obstacle to mixing is the possible existence of low degree Hecke correspondences on which the sets ${\sf R}_d^\Delta([\sk])$ could accumulate.
-For example, when $[\sk]$ is the trivial class, $d^{-1/2}{\sf R}_d^\Delta([\sk])$ is contained in the diagonal copy of the sphere $\Delta{\sf S}^2\subset{\sf S}^2\times{\sf S}^2$.
-The homogeneous measures defined on these Hecke correspondences define non-trivial joinings of ${\sf R}_d^\Delta([\sk])$.
-The condition on the minimal norm of an ideal representing $[\sk]$ in Conjecture \ref{MV-conj} is therefore a necessary condition for equidistribution in the product, as otherwise a subsequence of shifted diagonal sets will stay forever trapped in a fixed intermediate subvariety -- the graph of a Hecke correspondence.
+Returning to the setting of Conjecture \ref{MV-conj}, a fundamental obstacle to mixing is the possible existence of low degree Hecke correspondences on which the sets $\mathcal{R}_d^\Delta([\sk])$ could accumulate.
+Interpreted adelically, the invariant measures defined on these Hecke correspondences define off-diagonal self-joinings of $(\mathcal{S}^2,\mu)$.
+For example, when $[\sk]$ is the trivial class, $d^{-1/2}\mathcal{R}_d^\Delta([\sk])$ is contained in the diagonal copy of the sphere $\Delta \mathcal{S}^2\subset\mathcal{S}^2\times\mathcal{S}^2$.
+The condition on the minimal norm of an ideal representing $[\sk]$ in Conjecture \ref{MV-conj} is therefore a necessary condition for equidistribution in the product, as otherwise a subsequence of shifted diagonal sets will stay forever trapped in a fixed intermediate subvariety.

-In this paper, we prove Conjecture \ref{MV-conj} under the Generalized Riemann Hypothesis (GRH).
+In this paper, we prove Conjecture \ref{MV-conj} under the assumption of the generalized Riemann hypothesis (GRH).